 - How easy is the website to navigate?

 - What seems to be missing?

-If you find that any of these changes will take less than 5 minutes to, do them right now.
-If it will take you more than 5 minutes to do something, make sure to write it down or put it on a to-do list so you can catch it later.
+If you find that any of these changes will take less than five minutes to, do them right now.
+If it will take you more than five minutes to do something, make sure to write it down or put it on a to-do list so you can complete it later.

 3. Check and Correct Crawl Errors

 Using Google’s Webmaster Tools, you can see if there are any errors on your website that you can fix right now.

 Step 2: If you haven’t already, setup a Google Account (if you have Gmail, you’re good), and verify your website address.
 To verify, you’ll have to “add new site,” and either use a meta or html page on your server to verify your website.
 Google will walk you though it.

 Step 3: After you’re all setup, click on your verified website.
 On the right hand side, you’ll see a section called “Crawl Errors.”
 The Google bots that crawl through your website keep track of any errors that they find along the way, which may include broken links, or links that people should have access to, but for some reason don’t.
 You can click on each individual error and find out exactly where it’s happening, and correct the problem right away.